Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

 SpiderMonkey only calls `onNativeCall` hooks when execution is inside a debugger evaluation associated with the debugger that has the `onNativeCall` hook.
-Such evaluation methods include `Debugger.Object.executeInGlobal`, `Debugger.Frame.eval`, and associated methods.
+Such evaluation methods include `Debugger.Object.apply`, `Debugger.Object.call`, `Debugger.Object.executeInGlobal`, `Debugger.Frame.eval`, and associated methods.

-Separately, any Debugger hooks triggered during calls to `Debugger.Object.executeInGlobal`, `Debugger.Frame.eval`, and associated methods will only be triggered on Debugger objects owned by the Debugger performing the evaluation.
+Separately, any Debugger hooks triggered during calls to  `Debugger.Object.apply`, `Debugger.Object.call`, `Debugger.Object.executeInGlobal`, `Debugger.Frame.eval`, and associated methods will only be triggered on Debugger objects owned by the Debugger performing the evaluation.